Tail-GAN: Learning to Simulate Tail Risk Scenarios: Numerical experiments with synthetic data

-\item {Compared to {\TGAN}, WGAN yields a less competitive {out-of-sample performance in terms of generating scenarios that have consistent tail risks of static portfolios and dynamic strategies}.
-A possible explanation is that the objective function of WGAN focuses on the full distribution of raw returns, which does not guarantee the accuracy of tail risks of certain dynamic strategies.}
+\item Compared to {\TGAN}, WGAN yields less competitive out-of-sample performance in terms of generating scenarios that have consistent tail risks of static portfolios and dynamic strategies.
+Indeed, the objective function of WGAN is not very sensitive to the tail of the distribution, which does not guarantee the accuracy of tail risk measures for dynamic strategies.

 \end{itemize}